kan-sky/frogai/README.md

 🗺️ **Navigation:**

   - 3D buildings in the map panel
+  - iOS shortcuts to use with setting navigation directions
   - Navigate on openpilot without a comma prime subscription
+  - Offline maps
   - Open Street Maps integration for speed limit control and road name view
 ------
 🚙 **Vehicle Specific Additions:**